Web Similarity in Sets of Search Terms using Database Queries: Introduction

 In \cite{Li08} the notion is introduced of the information required to go from any object in a finite multiset (a set where a member can occur more than once) of objects to any other object in the set.
 Let $X$ denote a finite multiset of $n$ finite binary strings defined by $\{x_1, \ldots, x_n\}$, the constituting elements ordered length-increasing lexicographic.
-The {\em information distance} in $X$ is defined by $E_{\max} (X) = \min \{|p|: U(x_i,p,j)=x_j$ for all $x_i, x_j \in X\}$.
-For instance, with $X=\{x,y\}$ the quantity $E_{\max} (X)$ is the least number of bits in a program to transform $x$ to $y$ and $y$ to $x$.
-In \cite{Vi11} the mathematical theory is developed further and the difficulty of normalization is shown.
+We identify the $n$th tring in $\{0,1\}^*$ ordered lexicographic length-increasing with the $n$th natural number $0,1,2, \ldots .$ We denote the natural numbers by ${\cal N}$.
+A {\em pairing function} $\langle \cdot, \cdot \rangle: {\cal N} \times {\cal N} \rightarrow {\cal N}$ uniquely encodes two natural numbers (or strings) into a single natural number (or string) by a primitive recursive bijection.
+One of the best-known ones is the computationally invertible Cantor pairing function defined by $\langle a,b \rangle = \frac{1}{2} (a+b)(a+b+1)+a$.